Danie-A/CMSC124_Project_LolCode_Interpreter/notes/README_TOFIX.md

 DO SOME BONUS IF KAYA
 (because not fully working ang syntax natin)

-[] suppress the newline after a line of output by ending the VISIBLE statement with a !
-[] line continuation (...)
+[/] line continuation (...)

-[/] MEBBE / Else-if clauses
+potential errors:
+empty lines

 [] soft-line/command breaks (,)
-[] array
-[/?] special characters in strings
+I HAS A var ITZ 1, I HAS A var2 ITZ 2

-[] Nesting of different flow-control statements
+[] Nesting of different flow-control statements - (Test: while/if-else within function)

 [] Loop-nesting
 [] If-else nesting
 [] Switch-nesting
+[] array

+[/] MEBBE / Else-if clauses
+[/] suppress the newline after a line of output by ending the VISIBLE statement with a !
+VISIBLE "Hello World!" !
+[/?] special characters in strings

 Change IT - Danie (Check Along the Way)
 [] if-else